Bug Out Vehicle List | 27 Essentials

 Protecting a car’s electronics from 50 volts/meter isn’t really feasible, and experts say the best protection is avoiding having your car exposed to 50 volts/meter.

-This is why if you really need to EMP-proof your vehicle, the only proven options are Faraday cages.
+This is why, if you really need to EMP-proof your vehicle, the only proven options are Faraday cages.
 You could construct your own Faraday bag and slip it over your car, but the materials would cost you close to $1,000.
 Constructing a Faraday cage garage would cost even more, but some people do it.

-Having older cars helps, but isn’t a fail-safe guarantee.
+Having older cars helps, but it isn’t a fail-safe guarantee.
 We do know that regardless of the car’s make, model, or year, a sealed Faraday cage can protect it.

 Bug Out Vehicle Checklist

-A bug out vehicle contains at least as much as your standard vehicle survival kit but has several other supplies to consider.
+A bug out vehicle contains at least as much as your standard vehicle survival kit, but has several other supplies to consider.

-Bug Out Vehicle
+Bug Out Vehicle Checklist.

-Bug Out Vehicle Printable PDF Checklist
+PDF Checklist

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper and makes outfitting your bug out vehicle extremely easy.
 Once you open the bug out vehicle PDF checklist in your browser, you can either print it directly or save it through your browser.

 If you are looking for a comprehensive way to plan and track your bug out vehicle contents, open our Excel / Google Sheets version.
-The sheet is sharable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
+The sheet is shareable, and you just need to copy it to your own Google Sheets account or download it to Excel to edit it.
 We also keep the reviews for each category item linked to simplify shopping for any equipment you may find yourself missing.

-Rounding Out Your Bug Out Plan
+Your Bug Out Plan

 A bug out vehicle is meant to get you with your bug out bag to a predetermined bug out location.
-If you don’t have a bug out location, you have more of an “I’m Never Coming Home” plan and you’ll need more INCH equipment to sustain yourself for longer.
+If you don’t have a bug out location, you have more of an “I’m Never Coming Home” plan, and you’ll need more INCH equipment to sustain yourself for longer.

 We cover INCH in our INCH bag guide, but you can easily adapt it to your BOV with a little extra planning.